GustavoMatsunaga/NLW_STARTER/README.md

 # NLW_STARTER
-A project developed in the Next Level Week, sponsored by the company RocketSeat, using HTML, CSS and JS to develop an website an Eco Collet of house products.
+A project developed in the Next Level Week, sponsored by the company RocketSeat, using HTML, CSS and JS to develop an website for a ECO COLLECT.